emma-heriot-watt/policy/README.md

 2. Finetuning on image-based tasks (one-db per task)
 3. Finetuning on the DTC tasks (one-db for action execution / visual grounding & one db for the contextual routing task)

-Make sure that these are placed under `storage/db` folder or alternatively set the path to the dbs within each experiment config
+Make sure that these are placed under `storage/db` folder or alternatively set the path to the dbs within each experiment config.

 ### Features